Jason Forbach: Career

 On November 21, 2022, Forbach returned to The Phantom of the Opera at the Majestic Theatre on Broadway for a limited run through December 5 playing the role of Raoul, Vicomte de Chagny.
 He had been a vacation swing in Phantom at the Majestic Theatre for several years, primarily understudying the roles of Raoul, Reyer, Marksman, and Hairdresser.

 In 2023, Forbach went on tour across the United States to ten cities with the Broadway production of Into the Woods playing Rapunzel's Prince and understudying the Baker.
 He starred opposite Gavin Creel, Stephanie J. Block, Montego Glover, and Sebastian Arcelus all reprising their Broadway roles.
 On February 23, he went on for the Baker last second for the second act of the production's preview performance at the Kennedy Center in Washington D.C., he would then proceed to open the show's engagement as the Baker that weekend and play the role for the majority of the performances at the Kennedy Center while Arcelus was recovering from an injury.
 Andy Karl and understudies Sam Simahk and Eddie Lopez played Rapunzel's Prince in his place.
 On February 28, Forbach announced on his Instagram stories he'd be playing the Baker during the 6-day absence of Arcelus at the Emerson Colonial Theatre in Boston, Massachusetts.
 Simahk played Rapunzel's Prince in his place.
 He also played the Baker during the production's closing weekend at the Tennessee Performing Arts Center in Nashville, Tennessee with Lopez playing Rapunzel's Prince in his place.

 In 2024, it was announced that Forbach will make his film directorial debut with the short thriller film The Delicate Medium from a screenplay he wrote.
 Production was originally set to begin in the summer of 2025, but was postponed to 2026.

-Since Into the Woods, Forbach has joined the Broadway casts of A Wonderful World which opened in October 2024, and Ragtime which is set to open in September 2025.
+Since Into the Woods, Forbach has joined the Broadway casts of A Wonderful World which opened in October 2024, and Ragtime opened in October 2025.